LeandroTeodoroRJ/CortexSTM32/README.md

 timers_interrupt  ::  How it use a time event interrupt on timer2.\
 usart_dma  ::  How it use the DMA for transfer a data to USART2.\
 I2C_adxl345_accelerometer  ::  Obtain the ADXL345 acelerometer axis values. \
-SPI_adxl345_accelerometer  ::  Using ADXL acelerometer with SPI interface.
+SPI_adxl345_accelerometer  ::  Using ADXL acelerometer with SPI interface. \
+LCD4bits  ::  Using LCD with 4 data lines configuration.

 ## Last Updated Drivers Versions
 ADC  ::  Ver 1.0  ::  adc_usrt_refac